Kurral/Kurralv3/README.md

 Made with ❤️ for the agent-building community.

+**Note**: Example agents are located in the `examples/` directory:
+- `examples/original/` - Original agent implementations without Kurral
+- `examples/Kurral/` - Same agents integrated with Kurral (`level1agentK`, `level2agentK`, `level3agentK`)

-**Note**: The `level1agentK`, `level2AgentK`, and `level3agent` directories are example agents used for testing Kurral.
-They demonstrate integration patterns but are not part of the core Kurral framework.
+These examples demonstrate integration patterns but are not part of the core ABTester package.